Kaaviya Thalaivan (2014 film): Themes and influences

 In an interview with The Times of India, director Vasanthabalan stated that the characters of Nassar and Vedhika were inspired by real-life legends.
 Nassar's character Thavathiru Sivadas Swamigal, from the film, is modeled on Thavathiru Sankaradas Swamigal, whom he is considered as the father of Tamil theatre, while Vedhika's character Ganakokilam Vadivambal, has been inspired by the stage artist and singer K. B. Sundarambal.

 Music

 The original songs and background score were composed by A. R. Rahman.
 Rahman underwent six months of research for the music of the film to relate it with the era of 1920s.
 The soundtrack has seven original songs and fourteen bit songs that form the score of the film.
-The first single "Vanga Makka Vaanga" was released on 1 September 2014, and the second single "Yaarumilla" was released exactly a month later, on 1 October 2014.
+The first single "Vanga Makka Vaanga" (set in Bilahari raga) was released on 1 September 2014, and the second single "Yaarumilla" was released exactly a month later, on 1 October 2014.
 The second single made its debut on eight position on iTunes–India single tracks.
 The third single titled "Aye!
 Mr. Minor" was released on 17 October.
 The album was digitally released on 31 October 2014, and was aired through Suryan FM.
 The album for the Malayalam version Pradhi Nayagan was released on 2 November 2014.